 Originally written in French by Olivia Mazon.
 Translated by Hannah-Mei Grisley.

-In a marketing environment full of strategies, skills and consumer needs, we should ask ourselves where open innovation fits in big businesses’ marketing strategies.
+In a marketing environment full of strategies, skills, and consumer needs, we should ask ourselves where open innovation fits in big businesses’ marketing strategies.

 Reflecting on the global final of an innovation challenge organized by one of the biggest French cosmetic brands, it’s now time for us to draw lessons from this experience.
-For the last 20 years, this brand has set up an international marketing challenge dedicated to their brand of professional products.
+For the last 20 years, this brand has set up an international marketing challenge dedicated to its brand of professional products.
 Intended for students, the 2018 edition invited participants to disrupt the beauty industry by inventing the client experience of tomorrow.

 So, how can open innovation be strategically profitable?
 What are the impacts and issues for this large cosmetics group’s marketing strategy?